Learn to Sail

 Learn To Sail

-The emphasis of our learn to sail program is on fun.
-Although we deliver the nationally accredited CANSail curriculum and take the sailing instruction seriously, we never forget that this is summer camp for the children taking part.
+The primary emphasis of our learn-to-sail programs is fun.
+Although we deliver the nationally accredited CANSail curriculum and take the sailing instruction seriously, we never forget that this is summer camp focused on the children taking part.

-The children launch their boats from our gentle beach right inside the yacht club.
-The younger, more inexperience sailors sail inside our sheltered bay.
-More experienced sailors in the more advanced course sail further out into Lake Ontario.
-With an eye for safety there are some days when the weather is not suitable for sailing.
-On “no sail” days and after sailing our children enjoy a variety of games and other activities in our grounds.
+The students learn to launch their boats from our gentle beach securely located inside the yacht club.
+The younger, more inexperience sailors learn to sail inside our sheltered bay.
+More experienced sailors in the more advanced courses sail further out into Lake Ontario all under the watchful eyes of our certified instructors.
+Always with a priority on safety, there are some days when the weather is not suitable for sailing.
+On “no sail” days or after a day of sailing, our children enjoy a variety of games and other activities on our generous greenspace.

 Suitable for first time or less experienced sailors.
 This course uses the Oppi sailing dinghy sailor usual sail single-handed, although younger, smaller and lighter sailors may share a boat.

 Suitable for younger sailors who have passed CANSail 1.
 This course uses the highly rated RS Feva sailing dinghy in a double-handed configuration.
 As a guideline students should weigh in excess of 85lbs before sailing the Feva.
 The course is extremely popular and sells out quickly.